Zudest/KingdomDuels/content/rules-old.md

 - Hiding a face-up monster is not considered a summon but a game mechanic.
 - Playing a Hidden monster from your hand is considered a summon unless otherwise stated.

-## ✨ Type Details
+## ✨ Details on Card Types

-> **Main Card Types**

-Represents the four different groups of cards in this game.
-It is the first type listed on a card's type area, as every single card must have at least one of them:
+**Main Card types**: Represent the different groups of cards in this game, a card must have at least one of these: **Monster, Trap, Spell, Rule, Token, Emblem**.
-- **Monster, Spell, Trap, Rule**.

-> **Advanced Card Types**

-They are used as a prefix to the Main types and fundamentally change the mechanics of how that card is played or interacts.
-They were detailed in different areas of this rulebook, and are:
-- **Fusion, Ritual, Alter, Integration, Equip, Continuous, Slow, Setup, Symbol, Divine**.

-> **Secondary Card Types**

-These types don't have gameplay changes or special rulings on their own, but are used for other cards and rules to achieve differente effects or results.
-They are listed here:
+**Secondary Card types**: Are used in conjunction to the Main types to offer different gameplay options from a mechanical standpoint on how that card is played or interacts: **Fusion, Ritual, Alter, Integration, Divine, Hierarchy, Equip, Continuous, Persist, Setup, Field Setup, Duelist Setup, Challenge Setup, Symbol.**

+**Divine types** (also known as "Pantheons"): Are a way to group Divine cards that are related to each other and may have built-in synergy: **Palace God, Storm Guardian, Wicked God, etc.**

-- **(Primary Monster Types)**: Refer to what the monster actually is.
+**Primary Monster Types**: Refer to what the monster actually is.
 - **Angel**: (Equivalent to "Fairy") Sprites, angels, fairies, holy beings.
 - **Aquatic**: (Equivalent to "Fish", "Sea Serpent" and partially to "Aqua").
 All kinds of water monsters or creatures whose natural habitat is water, without being themselves some sort of embodiment of water itself.
 - **Avian**: (Equivalent to "Winged Beast").
 Related in some ways to birds either by being a type of them or having some bird-like feature, specially wings.
 - **Beast**: Terrestrial beasts of all kinds.
 - **Cosmic**: Related to space and the unknown, including alien-like entities, space machines or otherworldly creatures.
 - **Demon**: (Equivalent to "Fiend").
 All types of Demons and demon-like creatures.
 - **Dinosaur**: Big and smol dinos.
 - **Dragon**: (Equivalent to "Dragon" and "Wyrm") A mix of Eastern and Western conceptions of dragons.
 - **Elemental**: (Equivalent to "Rock", "Pyro", "Aqua", "Thunder").
 Elementals are concepts made into living forms, be it generic like water, lightning, fire or earth or more specific ones or abstract ones.
 They are usually referenced with the Attribute.
 - **Esper**: (Equivalent partially to "Psychic").
 Paranormal abilities for humanoid monsters sometimes mixed with electronics and some degree of technology, including cybernetic enhanced creatures.
 - **Frost**: Cold-based creatures of all types, related to ice and frost.
 - **Illusion**: Creatures related to mirages, dreams and apparitions.
 - **Insect**: Insects of all sizes.
 This categorization also includes arachnids, scorpions and other arthropods too.
 - **Machine**: Broad type that refers to mechanical constructs, machines and technology in general.
 - **Plant**: Nature based plant-like creatures, be it small ones or overgrown ones.
 - **Reptillian**: Reptiles in general or reptile-like creatures.
 - **Spellcaster**: Individuals who naturally wield the power of magic, for example magicians, sorcerers and wizards.
 - **Support**: Non-warrior-like and non-spellcaster-like humanoids.
 A more "mentally" type of humanoid monster or someone who assists allies in different ways.
 - **Undead**: (Equivalent to "Zombie").
 Group of beings that includes mummies, zombies, skeleton, ghosts, apparitions, etc. This also includes certain supernatural beings like Vampires.
 - **Warrior**: Super broad type that refers to humanoid fighters and combatants in general.

-- **(Secondary Monster Types)**: Refer to what the monster can do (thematic-wise) or is affected by.
+**Secondary Monster Types**: Refer to what the monster can do (thematic-wise) or is affected by.
 - **Absorption**: Is able to absorb into itself other creatures or souls.
 - **Blessed**: Is being favored by a god-like entity.
 - **Burrowing**: Is able to dig and go beneath the ground with ease.
 - **Dampened**: Is currently soaked in water.
 - **Fireblast**: Is able to attack with a large display of fire.
 - **Flying**: Is able to properly fly (not only float or barely move in the air).
 - **Hypnotized**: Is under mind-control.
-    - **Music**: Is a user of music powers or is related to music.
 - **Petrified**: Has been turned to stone.
 - **Poisoned**: Is affected by poison or venom.
 - **Protector**: Is able or dedicated to protect others.
 - **Regeneration**: Is able to regenerate wounds or even reverse its own death.
 - **Sealed**: Is sealed through magic or other means.
 - **Slumbering**: Is sleeping or in a deep slumber.
 - **Thunderblast**: Is able to attack with electricity or magic of the electric type.

-- **(Alter Monster Types)**: A specific group of types that is exclusive to Alter Monsters.
+**Alter Monster Types**: A specific group of types that is exclusive to Alter Monsters.
 - **Ascended**: A monster that embraces the holy power to its fullest and is transformed by it.
 - **Eldritch**: A monster transformed in a living horror through unnatural powers beyond human comprehension.
 - **Fallen**: A monster that has fallen to the allure of dark powers and is transformed by them.
 - **Knighted**: A non-warrior monster now turned into a knight.
 - **Metalized**: A monster covered in an alloy that turns a biological being into a metallic/technological version of itself.
 - **Swarm**: A group or copies/clones of a single monster, represented as multiple monsters on the very same card.
 - **Timeshifted**: An older or younger version of a particular monster, in a different point in time.
 - **Toon**: A "cartoonified" version of a regular monster.
 - **Zombie**: A non-undead monster that comes back to life as a zombie and is now reanimated after death.

-- **(Non-Monster Card Types)**:
-    - **Duelist**: A reference to a Duelist, for example a character from the anime.
-    - **Field**: A reference to a field where a duel take place, describing the terrains in scene.

-- **(Divine Pantheons)**: A categorization of Divine cards that are somehow related to each other:
-    - **Palace God**, **Storm Guardian**, **Wicked God**, etc.

-- **(Hierarchy Value)**: A single number in a unique font at the end of the type line that represents the scale of divinity that card has.

 ---